UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

 What is a package, really?
 ##########################

+[RB: this feels way too detailed.
+The goal is how to use a package, not write one.
+This level of detail does not help learners use a package.
+If one desires this level of detail, in a first session, let the learners use a package, in a later session, let the users write a package]

 An R package is essentially a contained folder and file structure containing R code (and possibly C/C++ or other code) and other files relevant for the